LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 Some of the setup instructions depend on the option you choose.

-## Prerequisites

-* Windows Server 2016 or newer (any edition)
-* SQL Server 2016 or newer (recommended edition Standard or better)
-* PKI SDK license (in Base64 format)
-* Web PKI license (Base64/binary format) -- only needed if users will issue certificates on their computers (web issuing procedure)

-> [!NOTE]
-> This documentation is intended for Windows Servers with GUI installed.
-For Core installations (shell access only), please contact us.

-You will also need a connection string to a **database** previously created having:

-* Collation: `Latin1_General_100_CI_AI`
-* Credentials corresponding to a user with the following database roles:
-  * If the application should be owner of the database: `db_owner`
-  * If the application should only have read and write permissions: `db_datareader` and `db_datawriter`

-> [!WARNING]
-> The collation of the database **MUST BE** `Latin1_General_100_CI_AI`.
-Creating the database with a different collation will likely cause the installation to fail!

-If you need help preparing the database, [click here](prepare-database.md).

 ## Planning before installation

 Before you start, you should plan ahead on where you intend to store your Certification Authority (CA) keys and where will your Certificate